Ydre Nørrebro

 Ydre Nørrebro (English: Outer Nørrebro) is an area in Copenhagen, Denmark.
-It is the part of the district of Nørrebro located farthest from the City Centre.
+It is the part of the district of Nørrebro located furthest from the City Centre.
 It covers an area of 2.10 km², has a population of 41,497 and a population density of 19,733 per km², making it the most densely populated district in Copenhagen and all of Denmark.
 Approximately 25% of the inhabitants are immigrants, in some areas the immigrants population is 50%.
 Many shops are run by Middle Eastern and South Asian immigrants which gives the area a very multi-ethnic atmosphere.

 Neighboring city districts are as follows: